Research

 Students who major in physics will conduct a two-semester research project as part of their undergraduate experience.
 In this project, they will work closely with a physics or an astronomy professor on a topic of mutual interest.
 Many of these projects will utilize major research facilities, which are accessible through the department, Roy Blunt Jordan Valley Innovation Center (JVIC), or the College of Natural and Applied Sciences.
 Services available to faculty and students of this department and other science departments on campus, include a well-equipped machine shop and a full-time machinist as well as electronics repair facilities with two full-time technicians.

-The department sponsors a chapter of the national Society of Physics Students (SPS) and a chapter of the national physics honor society, Sigma Pi Sigma.
-SPS members organize and participate in a number of departmental activities, including physics competitions for high school students, tutoring assistance and seminars by guest speakers.
+The department sponsors a chapter of the national Society of Physics Students (SPS).
 Physics students often find part-time employment in the department and may participate in the government national laboratories.
 The department sponsors a work-grant program to foster student research.

 Graduate research